 I’m at a point where our floating robotic head buddy has asked me to help him out.
 He’s built a production line for making a few different orders but he wants me to make it more efficient and deliver the orders without the food going stale and customers walking out.
 Customers will walk out if they wait too long, thus reducing your reputation and making you lose the game, and food will go stale if it’s sat around too long having not been used.
 You can even cause cross-contamination if you’re not careful and make everyone sick.
 This particular mission is so hard – I’m tempted to just sell all of the pre-placed items and just start again from scratch.
 I won’t lie, I’ve actually rage quit on this particular level about four times so far.

-That’s not the only level which has caused me trouble though, you can micromanage everything from increasing the speed of the conveyor belts to making the grills cook slower or faster (adjusting the time and power required).
+That’s not the only level that has caused me trouble though, you can micromanage everything from increasing the speed of the conveyor belts to making the grills cook slower or faster (adjusting the time and power required).
 Trying to find the sweet spot in order to meet the requirements for all three stars per level is quite difficult at times as the game forces you to experiment and try new things each time.
 This isn’t like other automated games where you can just build the same structure/device over and over and hope for a win (like in some of the Bridge Constructor games), this game requires every ‘puzzle’ to be approached differently and independently of the previous ones.

 The tools of the trade

-As I stated previously, you unlock and get given new devices as you progress in the Campaign and they all come with a mini-tutorial which is usually in the form of an easy job which uses them for the first time.
+As I stated previously, you unlock and get given new devices as you progress in the Campaign and they all come with a mini-tutorial which is usually in the form of an easy job that uses them for the first time.
 A lot of the new appliances you get are evolutions of the ones you start with, such as a conveyor belt with a built-in grill which cooks food as it passes through, rather than using the separate grill, but this now uses double the power as a standard grill – so is it worth it?
 Again, it all comes down to efficiency, which in this case, the new one is much faster and efficient at cooking and doesn’t require a few robotic arms to place and remove the items, so it could turn out to be cheaper in the long run.

 I love the diversity of the items later on into Automachef though, there are items to prevent disasters such as sprinklers in case of fires, fryers for succulent chicken and fries, conveyors which splits food into separate conveyor belts, and many more new and intriguing additions.